Who we are

 Panelists will exchange good practices in delivering Pre‑departure Orientation (PDO) programmes that empower young refugees to integrate into their new environment.
 Also, the Trainers’ Handbook for Youth Pre‑departure Orientation will be launched.

-Please contact Martina Car or This link opens in a new tabvisit the IOM Croatia project page for further information on COMMIT activities in Croatia.
+- Croatia - Please contact Martina Car or visit the IOM Croatia project page for further information on COMMIT activities in Croatia.

-Please contact Diana Antunes for further information on COMMIT activities in Portugal.
+Portugal - Please contact Joana Costa for further information on COMMIT activities in Portugal.

 Funded by the Asylum, Migration and Integration Fund of the European Union